Last year nearly a million people in the UK were affected by work related mental health issues.

 Whilst thousands of people are now able to access our tools through the companies that have signed up to the Cognisess platform, there are still billions out there that don’t yet work for such enlightened companies or have no idea where to start in finding the work that they enjoy.

-Yondur is our new app that anyone can use to discover the work they will enjoy, the roles they might be good at, and ultimately be matched to jobs that are perfectly suited to them.
+So we have created a new, completely free, app, that gives individuals full access to all our assessment tools.
+Anyone can use the app to discover the work they will enjoy, the roles they might be good at, and ultimately be matched to jobs that are perfectly suited to them.
 For the first time ever, this valuable insight is not just the privilege of the elite.

 Whilst we believe that Yondur is set to help millions of people to become more motivated, satisfied and ultimately happy to work, we acknowledge it will never reach everyone on our planet.
-There will always be people whose natural talents don’t align with workplace opportunities, don’t get the support they need, or simply require a little more help than others.
+There will always be people whose natural talents don’t align with workplace opportunities, don’t get the support they need, don’t have access to a computer or the internet, or simply require a little more help than others.

-So as part of our overall mission to nurture all human talent, we have also set up a charitable arm called YOOF, that promotes, supports, and sells the work of talented urban artists; with all profits going directly to mental health initiatives.
+So as part of our overall mission to nurture all human talent, we have also set up a charitable arm called YOOF, that promotes, supports, and sells the work of talented urban artists around the world; with all profits going directly to mental health initiatives.

 Three brands aligned by a unified a mission to improve job satisfaction, mental well-being, and fulfillment.
-To break down our biased jobs market and help as many people as possible find a career path they enjoy.
+To break down our biased jobs market and help as many people as possible find a career path they enjoy for life.

 Sign up to our Newsletter